NaikHarshal/E-Commerce_Case_Study/README.md

 - Built Logistic regression model, Random Forest model, K-mean Clustering

 Using the results from this  case study ,one can prioritise the work of following up with specific customers beforehand to get the payments on time.

+-- This case study is part of Upgrad Curriculam